-A desktop study using Nature Scot SiteLink (SiteLink) has noted that the scheme extents is not situated within a European site (Special Protection Areas (SPAs), Special Areas of Conservation (SACs), Ramsar sites), biological Sites of Special Scientific Interest (SSSIs), National Nature Reserves (NNRs) or Local Nature Reserves (LNRs) (SiteLink).
+A desktop study using Nature Scot SiteLink (SiteLink) has noted that the scheme extents is not situated within a European site (Special Protection Areas (SPAs), Special Areas of Conservation (SACs), Ramsar sites), biological Site of Special Scientific Interest (SSSI), National Nature Reserves (NNR) or Local Nature Reserve (LNR) (SiteLink).

-A desktop study using Nature Scot SiteLink (SiteLink) has identified the following designated site within 2km of the scheme:

-River Tay Special Area of Conservation (SAC) (Site Code: 8366), located approximately 120m northeast of the scheme
+A desktop study using Nature Scot SiteLink (SiteLink) has identified that the River Teith Special Area of Conservation (SAC) lies 70m south of the scheme.

-The NBN Atlas (NBN Atlas) has recorded numerous bird species within 2km over a 10-year period.
+The NBN Atlas (NBN Atlas) has also recorded numerous bird species within 2km over a 10-year period.

-The NBN Atlas (NBN Atlas) holds the following records of invasive non-native species (INNS) of plants, as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA) 2km over a 10-year period:
+The NBN Atlas (NBN Atlas) has one record of Japanese knotweed (Fallopia japonica), an invasive non-native plant species (INNS), as listed on Schedule 9 of the Wildlife and Countryside Act 1981 (as amended) (WCA), within 2km of the scheme (1.8km southeast of the scheme).